celery/celery/docs/getting-started/first-steps-with-django.rst

 That's it.

-There are more options available, like how many processes you want to process work in parallel (the ``CELERY_CONCURRENCY`` setting), and the backend used for storing task statuses.
-But for now, this should do.
-For all of the options available, please see the :doc:`configuration directive reference<../configuration>`.
+There are more options available, like how many processes you want to work in parallel (the ``CELERY_CONCURRENCY`` setting).
+You can also configure the backend used for storing task statuses.
+For now though, this should do.
+For all of the options available, please see the :doc:`configuration directive

+reference<../configuration>`.

-**Note**: If you're using SQLite as the Django database back-end, ``celeryd`` will only be able to process one task at a time, this is because SQLite doesn't allow concurrent writes.
+**Note:** If you're using SQLite as the Django database back-end, ``celeryd`` will only be able to process one task at a time, this is because SQLite doesn't allow concurrent writes.